LEARN TO INNOVATE AND BUILD ENTREPRENEURIAL VENTURES

 - Develop entrepreneurial leadership skills to motivate, influence, and mobilize others

-- Understand key changes and emerging opportunities in the sports industry
+- Understand how key changes created innovation opportunities

-- Understand how younger generations are changing the way sports is consumed
+- Understand how younger generations are changing the way media is consumed

-- Develop a view on the future of sports and how technologies such as AI, IoT, or platform solutions will shape on-field and off-field innovation
+- Develop a view of how technologies such as AI, IoT, or platform solutions will shape on-field and off-field innovation

 - Learn the areas of opportunity in sports business and evaluate the business potential of innovations in the sports industry and beyond

-- Learn from leading experts on eSports and the impact of new sports technologies
+- Learn from leading experts in sports and the impact of new technologies

 learn more about past bootcamps